 4% of money is held physically in the form of cash (banknotes and coins)

 What can you do with money?

-The most obvious ‘function’ of money is simple: it makes it easy for people to buy and sell things.
-It is seen as a reliable ‘medium of exchange’ between buyer and seller.
-For this reason alone money is considered central to the workings of the modern economy.
+Money makes it easy for people to buy and sell things.
+It is seen as a reliable medium of exchange between buyer and seller.

 But money has other uses, too.
-It is a way to store value for the future.
+It helps you to store value.
 For instance, if you were given an ice cream worth £2, you could enjoy it right now, but if you didn’t it would melt – and that ‘value’ would disappear.
-But if you were given £2 instead, you could spend it any time you like.
+But if you were given £2 instead, you could spend it any time you liked.

-Money is also used when businesses price things.
+Businesses use money when they price things.
 If you get your car fixed by a mechanic, you’ll be charged in pounds and pence.
 The price could be listed in other units (bags of rice, pints of milk, etc) but money offers a shared standard that everyone can use, making it easy to compare prices.

 What’s the difference between commodity and fiat money?

 Historically, as trade increased through the centuries, commodity money such as gold and silver was used in most countries.
 In the 16th century, goldsmiths began storing gold coins for customers and issuing them with receipts, which could be converted back into gold on demand.

 Carrying precious metals around is a considerable physical burden.
 Over time, people started to use the receipts instead.
 These receipts became a form of money themselves – and forerunners of the banknotes used today.

 We have been issuing banknotes for more than 300 years.
 For most of that time, banknotes could be exchanged, on demand, for the equivalent amount of gold.
 But the link between banknotes and gold, known as the Gold Standard, finally ended in 1931.
 Since then, banknotes have been a form of 'fiat money': money that is not convertible to gold or any other asset.